k2-fsa/sherpa-onnx/README.md

 | Audio tagging                                         | [Click me][hf-space-audio-tagging] |
 | Spoken language identification with [Whisper][Whisper]| [Click me][hf-space-slid-whisper]  |

 We also have spaces built using WebAssembly.
-The are listed below:
+They are listed below:

 | Description                                                                              | Huggingface space| ModelScope space|
 |------------------------------------------------------------------------------------------|------------------|-----------------|